Look - Keyboard-First Launcher#

 Why Look?#

 If you're tired of slow launchers or expensive tools like Raycast, Look offers a free, lightweight alternative that stays out of your way.
-It's designed for developers and power users who want quick access to everything on their Mac without leaving the keyboard.
+It's designed for developers and power users who want quick access to everything on their machine without leaving the keyboard.

 Core Concepts#